Superposition

 Agenda

-The discourse sorrounding contemporary architectural practice has shifted markedly, from what we build to how we build it.
+The discourse surrounding contemporary architectural practice has shifted markedly, from what we build to how we build it.
 Increasingly, the conversation is concentrated on adaptation, reuse, and minimizing new construction wherever possible.
 This, we believe, is necessary and well-intentioned.
 However, we also believe that we must build.
 For, despite the presence of vacancy, waste, and inefficiencies, scarcity continues to afflict the built environment in both the developed and, in particular, the developing world.
 However, it is equally clear that we must adopt different material strategies and construction methodologies.

 Our evolving research practice and teaching are linked, and focus on finding means and methods to utilize natural, irregular, and locally sourced materials, to incorporate community labor alongside skilled craftspeople, and aim to reevaluate and challenge standardized models for procurement, certification, and performance.
 We believe that certain dogmas have arisen that act as barriers to achieving true sustainability in architectural production.
 In particular, we see the ideologies inherent in replaceable parts, standardization, modularity, and financialization, which emerged during periods characterized by unbridled optimism and a steadfast belief in perpetual growth, have now become dangerous engines of precarity.